cepthomas/MidiLib/README.md

 ## Notes
-- Since midi files and NAudio use 1-based channel numbers, so does this application, except when used as an array index.
+- Since midi files and NAudio use 1-based channel numbers, so does this application, except when used internally as an array index.
 - Because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
 - If midi file type is `1`, all tracks are combined.
 Because.
 - NAudio `NoteEvent` is used to represent Note Off and Key After Touch messages.
 It is also the base class for `NoteOnEvent`.
+Not sure why it was done that way.
 - Tons of styles and technical info at https://psrtutorial.com/.
 - Midi devices are limited to the ones available on your box.
-(Hint - VirtualMidiSynth).
+(Hint - try VirtualMidiSynth).
-- Some midi files are sloppy with channel numbers so there are a couple of options for simple remapping.
+- Some midi files use different drum channel numbers so there are a couple of options for simple remapping.

 # Components

 ## Core

-MidiPlayer
+MidiOutput
 - The top level component for sending midi data.
 - Translates from MidiData to the wire.
-- Writes native midi events to the output device every Tick().
-Host is responsible for timing/frequency.

 MidiInput
 - A simple midi input component.
 - You supply the handler.

+MidiOsc
+- Implementation of midi over [OSC](https://opensoundcontrol.stanford.edu).

 Channel
-- Represents a physical channel in a way usable by ChannelControl UI and MidiPlayer.
+- Represents a physical output channel in a way usable by ChannelControl UI and MidiOutput.

-ChannelCollection
-- Container for all the channels.
-- Provides info about the collection e.g. maximum length.
-- API is by channel number.
-- Supports enumeration.

-MidiData and PatternInfo
+MidiDataFile, PatternInfo, MidiExport
 - Processes and contains a massaged version of the midi/style file contents.
 - Translates from raw file to MidiData internal representation.
 - Units are in subdivs - essentially midi ticks.